 Tattoos Are Designed To Deliver Information

 The tattoos that Polynesian people display are meant to be more than simply a superficial piece of eye candy.
 They are also supposed to present information about the person that has the tattoo.
 A tattoo might reveal information about a person’s history, or about the position that they held in a tribe.
-If you look at the tattoos that the people of the past wore on their bodies, you can learn a great deal about the lives that they lived.
+If you looked at the tattoos that the people of the past wore on their bodies, you could learn a great deal about the lives that they lived.

 Tattoos Had A Deeper Significance

-As we’ve stated, people in Polynesia didn’t believe that tattoos were merely art or decoration.
+People in Polynesia didn’t believe that tattoos were merely art or decoration.
 They believed that a tattoo could display a person’s spiritual power, which they referred to as mana.
 This is why tattoos were so common in Polynesian culture, and why they are still common today.
 When a Polynesian person chooses to get a tattoo, they are doing more than simply picking out a design that they like.
 Choosing a tattoo that has significance beyond aesthetics is a very spiritual process.
 People in ancient Polynesia believed that they were stronger because of the tattoos that they had on their body.

 There Are Different Polynesian Tattoo Styles